Lorandil/Cross-Development-for-TinyJoypad/README.md

 #define _SERIAL_SCREENSHOT_TRIGGER_CONDITION_ ( isFirePressed() )
 ```

 That's all.
-Everytime your trigger condition is met during `TinyFlip_DisplayBuffer()`, the screenshot will be printed to the first serial port.
+Every time your trigger condition is met during `DisplayBuffer()`, the screenshot will be printed to the first serial port.
 There will even some instructions how to convert the hexdump back to a proper image using free tools:

 ```
 This is a TinyJoypad screenshot.
 Output is one hex byte per pixel.
 To get the actual image perform the following steps: